 These levels are as follows:

 You are a Beginner in French.
 You can introduce yourself and understand basic phrases and familiar expressions.
+You understand French numbers.
 You are able to interact with French speakers in a simple way and have your needs met, as long as the speaker articulates slowly.

 Advanced Beginner (A2)